-About IEP
+About AEP

-IEP Meets You Where You Are
+AEP Meets You Where You Are

-IEP provides learning opportunities for students who are:
+AEP provides learning opportunities for students who are:

 • preparing to study in U.S. colleges or universities.